GoldenJ19/CS4390_ServerBasedChat/README.txt

 The project is organized using Maven.
 The client code is in src/main/java/org/teamnine/client, and the server code is in src/main/java/org/teamnine/server.

 General Use:
-To compile this project, run 'mvn compile' from the command line.
-It will put all of the bytecode for the classes in target/classes/org/teamnine/.
-To run the server.
-You will need maven and java 13+ to run the code.

-To run the client type:
-mvn exec:java -Dexec.mainClass="org.teamnine.client.Client"

-To run the server type:
-mvn exec:java -Dexec.mainClass="org.teamnine.server.Server"

-You can also use an IDE capable of handling maven (i.e. IntellJ or eclipse) to run the relevant files.

-Begin the server by running Server.java.
-The server will wait on client messages to be handled, and is otherwise dormant.
+To compile this project, you'll need to install the IntelliJ or Eclipse IDEs.
+Import the project as a Maven project, and compile it accordingly.

+To run this project, you can output .jar files for both the client and server using these IDEs.
+This has been done for you, and can be found in the out\artifacts folder.
+Windows users can use client.bat and server.bat to run the clients and server accordingly.

-To connect a client, run Client.java.
+To connect a client, run client.bat (or the jar file in out\artifacts\Client_jar).
 Mulitple instances of Client can be run and handled by the server.
 The server database currently contains only 4 valid client IDs and secret keys, which are as follows (case-sensitive):

 CientID      Secret Key
 ahad         testpass1